 A Comprehensive Guide to Pediatric Laser Frenectomy: Benefits, Risks, and the Process Dentistry For Children With Dr. Shelly Clark At our office, our main focus is on healthy smiles.
 We provide specialized dentistry for children and adolescents in a warm, caring and “child-friendly” environment.
 As pediatric dentists, our 2-3 years of additional training after dental school has prepared us for the unique dental needs of each child we serve.
 We serve infants, children, teens and children with special health care needs.

-For more information concerning pediatric dentistry, please visit the website for the American Academy of Pediatric Dentistry.
+For more information concerning teeth or pediatric dentistry, please visit the website for the American Academy of Pediatric Dentistry.

 EARLY INFANT ORAL CARE: